Looking Closely at the Growth Curve for Corning Incorporated (GLW)

 GLW’s Market Performance

-GLW stocks went up by 5.95% for the week, with a monthly drop of -0.15% and a quarterly performance of 26.31%, while its annual performance rate touched 16.67%.
-The volatility ratio for the week stands at 2.29% while the volatility levels for the past 30 days are set at 2.84% for Corning Incorporated.
-The simple moving average for the period of the last 20 days is 0.95% for GLW stocks with a simple moving average of 21.46% for the last 200 days.
+GLW stocks went up by 4.68% for the week, with a monthly jump of 5.11% and a quarterly performance of 26.58%, while its annual performance rate touched 19.66%.
+The volatility ratio for the week stands at 2.28% while the volatility levels for the past 30 days are set at 2.66% for Corning Incorporated.
+The simple moving average for the period of the last 20 days is 4.55% for GLW stocks with a simple moving average of 25.38% for the last 200 days.

 Analysts’ Opinion of GLW